Posts

 Image

 Corkagh House in the early 20th century (courtesy SDCC) For many centuries what we know as Corkagh Park was part of the lands under the control of the monastery founded by St Cronan Mochua at Clondalkin in the 7th century.
-A burial enclosure and corn drying kiln dating from as early as the 8th century were discovered when 'Swan' Lake (behind the playground) was being created in 2001.
+A burial enclosure and corn drying kiln dating from as early as the 8th century were discovered when the lower lakes (behind the playground) were being created in 2001.
+Originally the council had planned for two lakes however once the skeletons were discovered archaeological investigations commenced and the second lake was never completed.
 Twenty burials were removed before the area was covered in geotextile to preserve any remaining burials for investigation in the future.
 The Round Tower at Clondalkin is over 1200 years old.
-Some of the finds associated with these burials indicated a Viking influence and indeed the Vikings under King Amhlaith (Olaf) founded a fort somewhere near the present townland of Deansrath in the 8th century.
-That fort was attacked by the native Irish tribes who having killed the occupants paraded around Clondalkin with Vikings heads mounted on poles.
-It is more than likely that the Gaels
+Some of the finds associated with these burials indicated a Viking influence and indeed the Vikings under King Amhlaith (Olaf) built a fort somewhere nea...